xDX Application Profile

 ---|---|---|

-Note | The modelling of xDX object models follows the basic pattern for Types.
-See also the Conceptual Object section for more information. |
+Note | The modelling of object classifications follows the basic pattern for Types.
+See also the Conceptual Layer section for more information. |

 Diagram | ||